pyscal/pyscal/docs/source/example3basic.rst

 .. image:: qplot_2.png

-This is not so great as the first case, we can see that the thermal vibrations cause the distributions to spread a lot and overlap with each other.
-Lechner and Dellago proposed using the averaged distributions, :math:`\bar{q}_4-\bar{q}-6` to better distinguish the distributions.
+This is not so well separated as the first case, we can see that the thermal vibrations cause the distributions to spread a lot and overlap with each other.
+Lechner and Dellago proposed using the `averaged distributions <https://pyscal.readthedocs.io/en/latest/steinhardtparameters.html#averaged-steinhardt-s-parameters>`_, :math:`\bar{q}_4-\bar{q}-6` to better distinguish the distributions.
 Lets try that.